CarolineHussey/Trillo/README.md

 # Trillo
- A flexbox design project completed as part of Advanced CSS and Sass by Jonas Schmedtmann on Udemy.
+ A flexbox design project completed as part of Advanced CSS and Sass course by Jonas Schmedtmann on Udemy.